panda7789/docs.cs-cz/docs/architecture/grpc-for-wcf-developers/wcf-services-to-grpc-comparison.md

   rpc SayHello (HelloRequest) returns (HelloReply);
 }

-// The request message containing the user's name. message HelloRequest {
+// The request message that contains the user's name. message HelloRequest {
   string name = 1;
 }

-// The response message containing the greetings. message HelloReply {
+// The response message that contains the greetings. message HelloReply {
   string message = 1;
 }